fpl/lovergine.com/posts/2024-09-04-vagrant-vbox-guix.md

 ```
 ## Create a basic Virtualbox machine and attach the virtual disk to it

-Now, the virtual disk should already be registerd and visibile under your Virtualbox configuration.
+Now, the virtual disk should already be registered and visibile under your Virtualbox configuration.
 ```
 VDI_UUID=`vboxmanage showhdinfo guix-hd.vdi|grep ^UUID|awk '{print $2}'` && echo $VDI_UUID
 ```